Killfaeh/PeguyEditor/README.md

 **Linux**

-Run PeguyEditor in a terminal.
+Run PeguyEditor in a console.

 ## How to use